AllenSpaces/super-installer/README.md

 - Ensure configuration files end with `.config.lua` and are in `config_path` directory (supports subdirectories)
 - For non-standard files, use the `imports` field in your main configuration
-- Check that files return a table with a `repo` field
+- Check that files return a table with a `repo` field (for plugin configs) or a `config` function (for generic configs)
-- Verify `repo` field is not empty
+- Verify `repo` field is not empty for plugin configurations

 ### Plugins Not Set Up